 Where are you located?

-I was born and raised in the DC area, but am currently located in St. Charles, Missouri.
+I was born and raised in the DC area, but am currently located in Atlanta, GA.

 How long have you been writing?

-I have been writing professionally for 10 years; I started as a journalist for The Beacon Newspapers at twelve years old.
+I have been writing professionally for over ten years; I started as a journalist for The Beacon Newspapers at twelve years old.

 What is your preferred genre?

-To write: Academically, I am interested in analyzing intersections of gender, disability, and sexuality in literature.
+To write: Academically, I am interested in analyzing intersections of disability and temporality in Victorian literature.
 Creatively, I tend to write character-driven realism with a focus on interpersonal relationships and psychological interiority.

 What are you currently working on?